 Networking: experience with network theory such as TCP/IP, UDP, ICMP (networking protocols in general), MAC addresses, IP packets, DNS, OSI layers, and load balancing.

-Strong understanding of monitoring implementations and administration.
+An understanding of the different monitoring implementations and the solution's system administration.

 Exposure to Oracle or other high end Storage Infrastructure.